Truthwatcher64/StartUp/README.md

 I am going to use the required technologies in the following ways.

 - HTML - Uses HTML structure for application.
 Three HTML pages.
 One for playing the game, one for looking at scores, and one with about info.
-- CSS - Application styling that looks good on different screen sizes; use simple, but clear graphics and fonts; Design focuses user of the game.
+- CSS - Application styling that looks good on different screen sizes; use simple, but clear graphics and fonts; Design focuses user on the game.
 - JavaScript - Provides the majority of the functionality and animations for the game.
+Also allows for clickable buttons on all pages.
 - Service - Back end service with endpoints for:
     - login
     - retrieving scores of the logged in person
     - retrieving the highest scores logged
 - DB - Store users and scores in the database.
+Has a table for each user and a table with the highest scores.
 - Login - Register and login users.
 Credentials securely stored in database.
 Cannot save score unless logged in.
 - WebSocket - When a user logs in they get a message of the current highest score and the highest score of the next person with a challenge to beat them.
 - React - Application will be ported to use the React web framework.